simonmichael/hledger_site/src/conversion2.md

 #### Goals / problems tackled

-1. Meet the goals of #1554 in a clearer way and more compatible way.
+1. Meet the goals of #1554 in a clearer and more compatible way.

 #### Differences from 1554